my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 I tillegg … dessuten ... for øvrig ... ikke minst er det …

-På den ene siden …, mens på den annen siden … (it is often used as på den andre siden; used more in spoken language)
+På den ene siden …, mens på den andre siden … (On the one hand ..., while on the other hand ...)

 Selv om noen mener at …, tror jeg at … (Even if some believe that ..., I think that ... 表转折，表对比)